 At the time the S.C.A.N. technique was so new, the department refused to pay the more than $1400 Ken had paid for his training.
 When briefly explained, it just didn't sound possible that using just the subjects "words" could help close a case; pronouns, verb tense, and other parts of speech; in Baltimore, they felt with lower education of many of the suspects, it would be useless; if it had any real use at all.
 The concerns about undereducated and those with poor grammar were quickly put to rest.
 This is a technique in which Ken was trained to compare the words in a statement, to other words in the same statement.
 So basically he was looking for changes in language in the suspect's own language.
 It has been used with illiterate suspects, and doctors with equal results.

-Over the next 11 years Ken would go on to show it was a valuable tool, and like the polygraph, it was based on changes in subject (in this case their language), working to establish, and then compare the subjects norm.
+Over the next 11 years Ken would go on to show it was a valuable tool, and like the polygraph, it was based on changes in the subject's language, working to establish, and then compare the subjects norm.
 Education doesn't matter when you compare the statement against itself.
 Ken used to hand the subject a pad of paper and say, “Write down what happened, spelling and grammar don't count; just tell us what happened from start to finish.”
 He was the first in the department to be fully trained, and actively using the process.
 In 1996 Det.
 Driscoll received his third of six “Officer of the Year Awards”, this award came as a result of the success he was having closing cases with this new technique (now in its fourth year of use by Ken in patrol and the MCU.)
 By 2003 When Ken retired, he had been using it to assist other units throughout the department, as well as the State's Attorney's office, and several other jurisdictions, if they had statements but were stumped, some of those agencies, were the Md.
 State Police, the FBI and surrounding local Police Departments, Baltimore County, AA county etc. Just before leaving the department Kenny wrote a training course, and trained two Homicide In-Service Classes, then left for surgery and never came back, in his absence Det.
 Danny Grubb completed teaching his course to the remaining Homicide classes.